Preface of God the Father

 — by James Kiefer

-to Amazon.com, where you may buy the book(s) if you wish.
-A number of his books are available from the Internet Archive.
+A number of the above books and more are available from the Internet Archive.
 Links to just about everything about Chesterton on the Web may be found at: http://www.cse.dmu.ac.uk/~mward/gkc/index.html